qsivey/Game_Engine/README.md

 Each function beginning with SBGC32_... communicates with the SBGC32 device in a different ways.

 - Transmit functions required a preparing data in the target writable structures or other arguments.
 Such structures are marked by **const** key word.
-Besides, for most -TX functions after sending data the SBGC32 device sends a confirmation command processed automatically in the functions body.
+Besides, for most -TX functions after sending data, the SBGC32 device sends a confirmation command processed automatically in the functions body.

 - Request functions require partial filling of the fields of the target structure or nothing at all.
 Received data is stores